ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

         sourmash compute -k 21 --dna - -o {output} --name {sra_id}

-  and when Luiz tested it out we found that it was 3-4x faster than our previous approach.  `(See the final command here.)
+  and when Luiz tested it out we found that it was 3-4x faster than our previous approach, because it tended to terminate much earlier in the stream and hence downloaded less data.
+  `(See the final command here.)
   <https://github.com/dib-lab/soursigs/blob/master/soursigs/tasks.py#L40>`__

 At this point we were down to an estimated 5 days for computing about